Auditing the Auditors: Does Community-based Moderation Get It Right?: Theory Appendix

 \subsection{Private-Signal Reporting: Consistency of Note Helpfulness (Proof of Theorem 1)}

 We first study the benchmark case in which contributors report their private signals, so the platform observes a noisy version of the latent signal matrix

 The proof proceeds in three steps.
 First, we show that the note intercept can be uniquely decoded from the fitted matrix by means of a canonical centered decomposition.
-Second, we show that the optimal solution to \eqref{eq:ridge-opt} is consistent for the true intercept and factor terms under the canonical decomposition.
+Second, we show that a global solution to \eqref{eq:ridge-opt} is consistent for the true intercept and factor terms under the canonical decomposition.
 Finally, we connect the estimator of \eqref{eq:ridge-opt} to a corresponding nuclear-norm matrix completion problem.

 \paragraph{Centered decomposition} Here, we identify the intercept terms from a complete signal matrix.
-For any tuple \(\theta=(\mu,h,i,f,g)\), define
+For any tuple \(\theta=(\mu,h,i,f,g)\), let

-We use the canonical centered decomposition of \(M(\theta)\) to recover centered intercept and factor components directly from the matrix itself.
+We use the canonical centered decomposition of \(S(\theta)\) to recover centered intercept and factor components directly from the matrix itself.